Taking Vitamins and Supplements While on GLP-1 Medications

 - Thiamin (Vitamin B1), Riboflavin (Vitamin B2), Biotin (Vitamin B7) and Niacin (Vitamin B3): These nutrients help release energy from fat, carbohydrates and protein.

-- Pantothenic Acid: This nutrient also assists in the release of energy from fat, carbohydrates and protein but also assists fat, cholesterol, steroid hormones and hemoglobin synthesis.
+- Pantothenic Acid (Vitamin B5): This nutrient also assists in the release of energy from fat,carbohydrates and protein but also assists fat, cholesterol, steroid hormones and hemoglobin synthesis.

 - Vitamin B6: Supports metabolic reactions and assists neurotransmitters, hemoglobin and DNA production.